 Half Bottle 375ml

-The wet late summer of 2015 allowed us to capture lovely honeyed peach and marmalade characters.
-The palate displays luscious ripe apricot characters, driven by the intense residual sugar, this leads into a rich full mid palate and finishes on a lovely citrus note.
+The cool autumn of 2013 allowed us to capture lovely stonefruit characters along with floral citrus.
+The palate displays luscious stone-fruit and citrus characters, partly driven by the residual sugar, which lead into a rich full mid palate and finish on a lovely citrus note.
 Great natural acidity has resulted in a wine that starts sweet but finishes with a clean flourish.

-Mt Difficulty Long Gully Noble Riesling will improve for 7-12 years given optimal cellaring conditions.
+Mt Difficulty Bannockburn, Long Gully, Late Harvest Riesling will improve for 7-12 years given optimal cellaring conditions.

 A section of Long Gully Vineyard was separated and left to ripen further before harvesting.
-We had an unusually protracted cool wet spell in late February after which our normal dry autumn conditions returned.
-We harvested these grapes on the 20th of May; they were harvested cool and then handled in a reductive fashion throughout processing.
+We had an unusually protracted cool wet spell in the middle of March after which our normal dry autumn conditions returned.
+We harvested these grapes on the 26th of April; they were harvested cool and then handled in a reductive fashion throughout processing.
 The wine was racked clean and fermented relatively warm to protect the lovely ethereal generous nature of late harvest Riesling.
 The ferment was stopped by chilling and racking to another tank.

 Accolades & Awards